 Athlete and coach should:

-Dr. Matt Long and Jamie French are 2013 Winners of the Frank Horwill Scholarship Award.
-The British Milers Club established the award to continue the legacy of their co-founder who was made an MBE in 2011 for voluntary service to sport.
+Dr Matt Long and Jamie French are the 2013 Winners of the Frank Horwill Scholarship Award.
+The British Milers Club established the award to continue the legacy of their co-founder, who was made an MBE in 2011 for voluntary service to the sport.
 The assistance of former UKA Coaching Qualifications Workforce Manager Neil Wheeler is acknowledged.